-The estimates of carbon stocks currently available were prepared on a small scale.
+The estimates of carbon stocks currently available, with the exception of those carried out by FAO, were prepared on a small scale.
 The information was distributed among the technical partners of MINEPDED:

-- Estimate of the carbon stock in the context of forest inventories by MINFOF (last estimate dated 2003-2004) (FAO and MINFOF, 2005); - existence of several permanent parcels (e.g. Korup managed by the Smithsonian Institute (USA) since 1994: monitoring of the dynamic of plant life; but also others in parks and reserves, such as Dja, Mbam and Djerem, Takamanda National Park, Douala-Edea Reserve); - FAO data; - ASB (IRAD IITA ICRAF) data: evaluation of the carbon stock in various land use systems; - GAF/AG data: localized data for Southeast Cameroon; - TNS data in the Lobeke National Park; - data from research work in the semi-deciduous forest zone (agroecological zone with bimodal precipitation).
+- Estimate of the carbon stock in the context of forest inventories by MINFOF (last estimate dated 2003-2004) (FAO and MINFOF, 2005); - existence of several permanent parcels (e.g. Korup managed by the Smithsonian Institute (USA) since 1994: monitoring of the dynamic of plant life; but also others in parks and reserves, such as Dja, Mbam and Djerem, Takamanda National Park, Douala-Edea Reserve); - FAO data: - ASB (IRAD IITA ICRAF) data: evaluation of the carbon stock in various land use systems; - GAF/AG data: localized data for Southeast Cameroon; - TNS data in the Lobeke National Park; - data from research work in the semi-deciduous forest zone (agroecological zone with bimodal precipitation).